jamesoff/www-jamesoff-net/_posts/2022-12-05-mastodon-on-freebsd.markdown

 summary: Setting up Mastodon on FreeBSD
 ---

+Mastodon is now available in ports, so you can just `pkg install` it if you want.
+I went through this process while the version in ports was abandoned, but it was adopted again not long after.
+I'm keeping with my install though, and publishing my notes in case they're of use to anyone else doing similar.

 Here's the steps I used to install Mastodon 4.0.2 on FreeBSD.

 I started from Colin Percival's FreeBSD 13.0-RELEASE EC2 image, and first updated it to 13.1-RELEASE.